stevavoliajvar/stop_cloudflare/PEOPLE.md

 "I really wanted to like it but I found so much content being blocked (Tidal for example) it wasn't usable for me.
 Do you not have any media streaming issues?" by @[chadl2](https://twitter.com/chadl2/status/1193432188923961345)

 "I recommend you stop 'just blocking' people for the hell of it.
 You've blocked my IP for no reason.
 You do realize that these IPs are handed out by the ISP all day long and change often, or are you new to IT?" by @[random_interrup](https://twitter.com/random_interrup/status/1191785034547650561)

+"#clownflare is #cancer on the Web.
+Refusing to run #proprietarysoftware in #javascript on your own computer?
+BLOCKED!" by @[schestowitz](https://twitter.com/schestowitz/status/1206873758868353026)

 "If someone finds themselves wrongly blocked, they can't go to Cloudflare to complain because Cloudflare has blocked them from that site as well.
 So every day they sentence thousands of people to Internet purgatory because they got randomly handed an  IP address they blocked." by @[random_interrup](https://twitter.com/random_interrup/status/1191798471914852352)